toodlepip/cloudflare-ddns/README.md

 # Cloudflare Dynamic DNS Updater

 This script updates a Cloudflare DNS record dynamically when the public IP address changes.
+It's going to come in handy if you have a server hosted on an ISP that allocated IP addresses via DHCP.

+The script is written for Linux/macOS but could be easiliy adapted for other environments.
+Logging, error reporting and logrotation are handled on the first run, if they're not set up.

+Error reporting via email will only be triggered, on error, if the email settings are included in settings.py.

 ## How It Works